wp-plugins/wp-photo-album-plus/readme.txt

 * Fixed a layout problem in fullscreen lightbox legenda bar.
 * Fixed a slashed quotes problem in comments.
+* Fixed positionng of ubb's on responsive displays.

 = New Features =